Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/s3/README.md

 You should mention:

-- Log bucket usually blocks public access and is tightly permissioned.[web:22]
+- Log bucket usually blocks public access and is tightly permissioned.
-- Logging is important for audit and incident response.[web:22]
+- Logging is important for audit and incident response.

 ---